danielwellman/hexagonal_kata_nodejs/README.md

 Maybe:

 - Contract tests for different adapters? (file system vs in memory repository, etc.)
+- Fully implement the SmtpPostOffice using something like `nodemailer`
 - Instead of using JS's `Date`, use another type that represents a calendar day and not a timestamp?